-We charge a flat, one-off Placement Fee of $500 USD / £295 GBP per person per project.
+We charge a flat, one-off Placement Fee of $500 USD / £295 GBP per person per project (included in the fee).
 This covers our costs for promoting the project and providing our services.
 We offer full pre-departure support (for all necessary flights, visas and vaccinations) and ongoing assistance throughout your placement.

 What’s not included:

 Flights, insurance, visas (if applicable) and vaccinations.
 Full assistance will be provided in getting all these sorted.